Veronica Yip

-Veronica Yip Yuk Hing (叶玉卿 (Yè Yùqīng); born February 12, 1967) is a Hong Kong-born American actress and singer who is probably most well known for her roles in Category III films.
+Veronica Yip Yuk Hing (叶玉卿 (Yè Yùqīng); born February 12, 1967) is a Macau-born American actress and singer who is probably most well known for her roles in Category III films.

 Career

 Film

 Veronica Yip was born in Portuguese Macau and started her career in participating in the 1985 Miss Asia Pageant and received the 2nd runner-up award.
 Her career breakthrough was when she starred in adult films which previously were considered taboo for mainstream actresses in the Hong Kong market.
 Yip has starred in a total of three of these Category III films: Take Me (1991), Pretty Woman (1992) and Hidden Desire (1992).
 All three films were regarded as commercial successes and paved the way for mainstream actresses, such as Loletta Lee and Irene Wan to act in such films.

-Aside from these films, Yip has also starred in many films critically acclaimed Chinese movies, including Jeffrey Lau's The Eagle Shooting Heroes and Stanley Kwan's Red Rose, White Rose (1994).
+Aside from these films, Yip has also starred in many critically acclaimed Chinese movies, including Jeffrey Lau's The Eagle Shooting Heroes and Stanley Kwan's Red Rose, White Rose (1994).
 Yip's ability to escape the soft porn market paving the way for actresses such as Shu Qi and Pauline Chan to do the same.